StatisticsL/OnlineDetection/README.md

 # OnlineDetection

-The package and simulations for Online Detection.
+The package for Online Detection.

 How to install the package: